ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 A walk through and explanation of the steps performed is given below;

 ## Connect to the network and create a local private key
-The wallet extension acts as an HTTP server to mediate RPC requests as defined in [handling-sensitive-data.md](../wallet-extension/handling-sensitive-data.md).
+The [wallet extension](../wallet-extension/wallet-extension.md) acts as an HTTP server to mediate RPC requests.
 In the below a connection is made on the wallet extension host and port, a private key is locally created and the associated account stored for later usage.

 ```python
     w3 = Web3(Web3.HTTPProvider('http://%s:%d' % (WHOST, WPORT)))
     private_key = secrets.token_hex(32)